-Fall 2013
+Fall 2014

-April 1 Registration for Fall 2013 begins.
+April 7 Registration for Fall 2014 begins.
 Continuous registration during regular business hours.
 Online registration available 24 hours per day.
-Currently enrolled student must see/contact their academic advisor.
+Returning students may register online or see their faculty advisor if they need assistance.

-August 5 Last day for pre-registered students to pay.
+July 31 Last day for pre-registered students to pay for Fall 2014 classes.
 All students who register after this date must pay or make payment arrangements at the time of registration or they will be dropped at the close of each business day.